 Glenthorne National Park-Ityamaiitpinna Yarta is Adelaide’s newest national park, located 16 km south of the CBD in O’Halloran Hill.

-While the trail network is being constructed, visitors can enjoy a temporary loop trail and the great news is, it’s dog-friendly.
+Its gates have recently opened to allow visitors to enjoy a temporary loop trail and the great news is, it’s dog-friendly.

 The rest of the park is still under construction and is not quite open for visitors just yet.
 You can access maps and opening hours on the National Parks and Wildlife Service South Australia website and also find out more about the creation of Glenthorne.

 With beautiful natural bushland and featuring numerous picnic areas, tennis courts and walking trails, Belair National Park is an ideal place to get active outdoors.